hibbitts-design/hibbitts-design-org-learn/pages/03.openpublishingspace/09.tips-and-tricks/docs.md

 ##### Making a homepage blog post 'sticky'

-To make a blog post precede all other blog posts listed, add a `Featured` tag to it's taxonomy field (located on the `Options` panel when editing a page in the Admin Panel).
+To make a blog post precede all other blog posts listed, add a `featured` tag to it's taxonomy field (located on the `Options` panel when editing a page in the Admin Panel).
 The frontmatter that is added to the page will look like this:

 ```
 taxonomy:
     tag:
-        - Featured
+        -featured
 ```

 ##### Hiding a post from the homepage post list